New Zealand sea lion: Disease

 Though the Auckland Island sea lion pup production is highly variable, a decline trend for some years followed the outbreak of an introduced bacterial disease caused by a Campylobacter species in 1998 which killed an estimated 53% of newborn pups and 20% of adult females.
 In 2002, another probably introduced bacterial disease caused by Klebsiella pneumoniae killed 32% of pups, and in 2003 another 21% of the pups.
 Since 2002, K. pneumoniae bacteria have caused significant mortality in the sea lion pups at Enderby Island.
 Infected pups have meningitis, as well as sepsis.
-On 12 March 2014, the Conservation Minister Nick Smith was quoted as saying an "excessive focus on fishing bycatch" existed and 300 pups had died this summer from an as yet unidentified disease.
+On 12 March 2014, the Conservation Minister Nick Smith was quoted as saying an "excessive focus on fishing bycatch" existed and 300 pups had died the previous summer from an as yet unidentified disease.

 Mainland threats

-The mainland population was estimated to reach 1000 animals by 2044, leading to issues of ‘marine protected areas, local fishing quotas and numbers management’.
+The mainland population was estimated to reach 1000 animals by 2044, leading to issues of 'marine protected areas, local fishing quotas and numbers management'.

 New Zealand sea lions are projected to potentially distribute all around mainland New Zealand, but they face potential human conflicts, especially due to their unique inland movement behaviour.
 New Zealand sea lions have been hit by cars on roads, and deliberately killed, harassed, and clubbed.
 There have also been incidents of disturbance from domestic dogs.
 Infrastructure such as roads and fences also pose as barriers to their inland movement.
-Females and pups on the mainland have also adapted to commercial pine plantations, which are privately-owned lands.
+Females and pups on the mainland have also adapted to commercial pine plantations, which are privately owned lands.

 In order ensure the protection of New Zealand sea lions, the Department of Conservation works to engage with local communities and spread awareness on this species' recolonisation and behaviour.